 Choose By element survey/form value.

-Click on Select an element and pick every score between 1 and 6.
+Click on Select an element and click on NPS.

 Then, define the action.
 Click on Add action > Show element.